creativedevs/apidocs/contact/add-or-update-contact.md

 * lastName
 * email
 * phone
+* unsubscribe
+  * The contact to unsubscribe for Email and SMS
 * groups
   * This is an array of group objects with the ‘groupId’ key.
 * customFields